 Alcohol as a base is used in most formulas, including herbal and homeopathic formulations, in this country and in other countries.

 I handmade and used herbal formulations made with alcohol as a base for the formulas all during that time, and can tell you that in my experience it is the best base to have in a herbal formula, bar none.
 The bottom line is getting the person well.

 There are occasions to use apple cider vinegar and teas for specific reasons, but grape alcohol is by far the best I have used in terms of results, tolerance, no toxicity and positive effects.

-Lungs found to also have bitter receptor sites!
+Lungs also have bitter receptor sites!
 Bitter herbs improve asthma!

-Human lungs are able to ‘taste’ bitter flavors in the same way we taste food with our tongues, scientists have discovered…
+Scientist have discovered that human lungs are able to ‘taste’ bitter flavors in the same way we taste food with our tongues.

-The taste receptors in the lungs are the same as those in the mouth except they are not found in clusters and do not send any signals to the brain.
+The bitter receptors in the lungs are the same as those in the mouth except they are not found in clusters and do not send any signals to the brain.